hstarmans/hexastorm/readme.md

 | READ_D | retrieve debug information, not used |
 <br>
 A typical use case is as follows.
 The user retrieves the status of the scanhead.
 This should be stop.
-A motortest is executed.
+A photodiode test is executed.
 If after a second the status is determined and it does not equal stop; there is a hardware malfunction.
 The user uploads data to the memory until the memory is full and the error memory full is returned.
 The user turns on the scanhead and the laser starts writing the information to the substrate.
 While the head is on, the user keeps pushing data to the memory.